Zeropathic/SaveWeapon/README.md

 # Changelog

+**Version 1.0**
+ - We're out of beta!
+ - Removed a debug line that dumped some data to the console log; would bloat the log file slightly.
+ - Rewrote some of the code used to load items; savestring parser should be a bit more flexible and less strict about the order of the savestring segments.
+ - The commands to delete weapons now also deletes the custom item from your inventory, as well as from your save file.

 **Version 0.12**
  - Added support for Prop Joe's AllHats mod; equipped hats, portraits, and skins will now be remembered next game launch.